Arsenal Factory: The Revolution and World War II events

-On January 29, 1918, the workers of the factory organized an armed pro-Bolshevik mutiny known as a Kiev Arsenal mutiny or a January Rebellion against Tsentral'na Rada, the Ukrainian assembly that declared the independence of Ukraine.
+On January 29, 1918, the workers of the factory organized an armed pro-Bolshevik mutiny known as a Kiev Arsenal mutiny or a January Rebellion against the Central Rada, the Ukrainian assembly that declared the independence of Ukraine.
 To commemorate the event, the Soviet authorities preserved the historic defensive wall bearing the traces of shelling (situated on the city's Moskovs'ka Street near the Arsenal'na metro station).

 The Kyiv Arsenal Factory, seen with bullet damage during the pro-Bolshevik mutiny when Ukrainian government troops suppressed them.

 While the civil production lines were added to the factory starting from 1918, the factory produced mostly the military related products throughout its history.
 In the 1920s, 1930s and during World War II the factory mainly produced artillery, anti-tank, and anti-aircraft guns.
 In summer 1941, immediately after the outbreak of the war between the Soviet Union and the Axis powers, the factory was quickly evacuated to Perm in the Ural Mountains, far from hostilities.
 The factory buildings in Kiev suffered heavy damages from German bombings.
 The relocated "Arsenal" continued to play a major role in arming the Red Army.

 Post-war

 After the war, the Arsenal factory was reestablished anew at its Kyiv location and partly converted into a civil company named Zavod Arsenal (while the other, smaller, part remained an unremarkable military repairing facility under a different name).
 Since that time, the name Arsenal is mostly associated with the larger company rather than with the military one (occupying the oldest building of old arsenal).
 During the Cold War arms race, Arsenal developed dramatically, becoming an important manufacturer of the military-related products and employing tens of thousands of people.
 The factory mainly specialized in optical components for the Soviet military and space programs.
 The factory also produced the professional grade photographic cameras "Kiev" but civil production played only a minor role in factory output.
-Tens of thousands of people where employed at the "Arsenal".
+Tens of thousands of people were employed at the "Arsenal."